African Express Airways

 African Express Airways is a Somali-owned Kenyan airline with its head office at Jomo Kenyatta International Airport in Embakasi, Nairobi, Kenya.

 Services

 African Express Airways is a short-haul airline, which caters to business and leisure travellers and operates daily departures.
-It also has an Associate Jet Aircraft Maintenance Company located near its head offices.
-Jet Aircraft Maintenance Ltd is a firm specialized in jet aircraft maintenance, which ranges from 'A' to 'B', 'C' and 'D' checks for most medium-range aircraft of Western manufacture.
+It also has an associate company located near its head offices, Jet Aircraft Maintenance Ltd., which specializes in jet aircraft maintenance ranging from 'A' to 'B', 'C' and 'D' checks for most medium-range aircraft of Western manufacture.
 The company has a new in situ hangar equipped with all facilities, including maintenance hangar rental services for third parties who may have their own engineers and approvals.

 Destinations

 Current destinations

-As of February 2021, African Express Airways operates services to the following domestic and international scheduled destinations:
+As of July 2024, African Express Airways operates services to the following domestic and international scheduled destinations: